Even though I could only spend six weeks in Brazil, I am sure I made a difference in their lives. And they made a difference in mine.

 I came to Brazil after my first year of university and a lot of enthusiasm to leave my marks in another country far away from Europe.
 When I finally found the AIESEC SMART project, I was happy to volunteer while practicing the skills I learned at university.

 On the 2nd of July 2018, I came to Brazil and my host-family was waiting for me at the airport.
-Already the first day was filled with incredible and typical Brazilian experiences because it was the day of the Brazilian football match.
+The first day was already a perfect dive into Brazilian culture.
+Starting off with the day of the Brazilian football match.
 The joy of the people is really inspiring and motivated me for the upcoming weeks of the project.